Brief biography of Hanumath devotees

 Thanjavur revisited

 The place where he took sanyasa Thanjavur was reeling under drought.
 The then king Vijaya Raghava Naickar had requested Guru Raghavendra to grace his kingdom so as to invoke the blessings of rain gods and relieve the kingdom of drought.
 Guru Raghavendra stayed at Thanjavur and performed yagnas invoking Varuna.
-Slowly there was rain in kingdom, relieving it of drought and prosperity returned.
-As a gift of gratitude the king presented Guru Raghavendra a navaratna mala.
-Guru Raghavendra who was performing yagya at that time offered the mala in the sacred fire as an offering to the god.
-Witnessing this, the king was anguished and told guruji that the mala is highly valuable.
-Hearing this Guru Raghavendra smiled and brought back the mala from the sacred fire and gave to the king.
+Slowly there was rain in the kingdom, relieving it of drought, and prosperity returned.
+As a gift of gratitude, the king presented Guru Raghavendra with a navaratna mala.
+Guru Raghavendra, who was performing yagya at that time, offered the mala in the sacred fire as an offering to the god.
+Witnessing this, the king was anguished and told Guruji that the mala is highly valuable.
+Hearing this, Guru Raghavendra smiled and brought back the mala from the sacred fire and gave it to the king.
 The mala now was more sparkling than before.
-Guru Raghavendra then explained to the king that he had offered the mala to the fire God (Agni).
+Guru Raghavendra then explained to the king that he had offered the mala to the fire god (Agni).
 The king then realised his foolishness and fell on Guru Raghavendra's feet and begged for his blessings.

 Return to Kumbakonam

-Guru Raghavendra on one fine day returned to Kumbakonam from where his spiritual life started.
+Guru Raghavendra on one fine day returned to Kumbakonam, from where his spiritual life started.
 He slowly started doing things that were putting the people around him to wonder.
-He appointed a priest for performing of pooja in the Brindavan of his Guru Sri Vijaendrar.
-The charge of Sri Kumbeswarar temple was handed over to Kanchi Kamakoti mutt.
-The charge of Sri Sakrapani and Sri Sarangapani temples were handed over to Sri Ahobili Mutt.
+He appointed a priest for performing pooja in the Brindavan of his Guru Sri Vijaendrar.
+The charge of Sri Kumbeswarar temple was handed over to Kanchi Kamakoti Mutt.
+The charge of Sri Sakrapani and Sri Sarangapani temples was handed over to Sri Ahobili Mutt.
 He had also handed over charge of various activities of the mutt to many of his disciples.
 He performed poojas to Sri Suchidra Thirtha and Sri Padmanabha Thirtha and started towards Adoni.

-Sri Venkkanna who was Diwan of Adoni welcomed the Guru, and requested him to stay in his palace.
-Guru Raghavendra stayed at the palace and performed pooja of Sri Moola Rama.
+Sri Venkkanna, who was Diwan of Adoni, welcomed the Guru and requested him to stay in his palace.
+Guru Raghavendra stayed at the palace and performed the pooja of Sri Moola Rama.
 Sri Venkkanna had invited his Nawab to visit the palace for dharshan of Guru Raghavendra.
-But Nawab had something else in his mind.
-Since he had wondered about the miracles performed by Guru Raghavendra, and wanted to test the claim.
-He placed pieces of meat in a silver plate and covered it with a silk cloth and presented the same to Guru Raghavendra.
+But Nawab had something else on his mind.
+Since he had wondered about the miracles performed by Guru Raghavendra and wanted to test the claim.
+He placed pieces of meat on a silver plate, covered it with a silk cloth, and presented the same to Guru Raghavendra.
 Guru smiled at the Nawab and sprinkled holy water on it.
-When the cloth was removed, to the astonishment of Nawab the meat he had brought was not there and instead the silver plate was covered with flowers and fruits.
+When the cloth was removed, to the astonishment of Nawab, the meat he had brought was not there, and instead the silver plate was covered with flowers and fruits.
 Nawab then realised his mistake and surrendered himself at Guru Raghavendra's feet.
 Nawab then ordered his Diwan to gift a village to Guru Raghavendra of Guru's choice.
-Guru Raghavendra asked for a village by name Manchale near the banks of river Thungabadra.
-The Nawab told Guru Raghavendra that it was a barren land and instead offered to give some better land.
+Guru Raghavendra asked for a village by name Manchale near the banks of the river Thungabadra.
+The Nawab told Guru Raghavendra that it was barren land and instead offered to give some better land.
 But Guru Raghavendra insisted that he wanted only that village and nothing else.

 Why Manchale?

 Guru Raghavendra was born as Bhaktha Prahaladha during Krida Yuga (period).
 And had performed various yagyas in this particular place and got full blessings of Lord Narayana.
-During Dwavabhara Yuga, Arjuna who was on victory journey in connection with rajasuya yagya, could not win over the local cheifton Anusalva.
+During Dwavabhara Yuga, Arjuna, who was on a victory journey in connection with Rajasuya Yagya, could not win over the local cheifton Anusalva.
 It is because of the reason that Anusalva was standing in this scared place and waging the war against Arjuna.
-Only after Anusalva was moved out of this scared spot he could be conquered by Arjuna.
-Such is the mahima of this place hence Guru Raghavendra had chosen this place for his Brindavan.
+Only after Anusalva was moved out of this scared spot could he be conquered by Arjuna.
+Such is the mahima of this place; hence, Guru Raghavendra had chosen this place for his Brindavan.

 Panchamuka Anjaneya